tewarid/dotnet-tools/GitTool/cheatsheet.md

 $ git show [commit]

-Show a log of changes to the local repository’s HEAD .
+Show a log of changes to the local repository’s HEAD.
 Add --relative-date flag to show date info or --all to show all refs.

 $ git reflog

-## REDO COMMITS
+## 1.10.
+REDO COMMITS

 Erase mistakes and craft replacement history